wbudic/LifeLog/Current Development Check List.md

     * All subpages need either to inherit the counter, and jump user to the login screen if expired.
     * Or update main pages timer countdown.
 Which is not possible if browsers back button is pressed.
     * Pressing back button brings the page display to initial time it was loaded from.
     * This has been now marked as an complex issue.
 Not worth much spending time on.
-LifeLong is not an banking app.

 * &#10004; Bug 13 - Migrated old data, linking to wrong id, db fix in config page seems to fix this.
 * &#10004; Bug 12 - Invalid login only shows db error.